 The National Geographic Society has been exploring the world and igniting our imaginations since 1888.
 As it travels the globe, it educates us on the exotic and the challenging, the inspirational and the sublime.
-That’s why National Geographic has been in the Library at the Horse & Hound from the first day we opened.
+That’s why National Geographic can be found in the library at the Horse & Hound.
 And, as long as that continues to be its primary mission, it will remain on our shelves.
 Education, exploration, science and inspiration.

-In the past twelve months two different writers from National Geographic have travelled the White Mountains and spent time exploring Franconia Notch.
-One even stayed with us at the inn.
+Two different writers from National Geographic have travelled the White Mountains and spent time exploring Franconia Notch.
+One even stayed at the Horse & Hound.

 In our current society of social media and electronic entertainment, both writers remind us there’s something greater than ourselves, our obligations and commitments, or our increasingly electronic and virtual world.
 The Great Outdoors.
 They challenge us to explore – not through clicking and scrolling – but through actual travel and adventure.
 For those of us who are able to visit these places, they provide the roadmap and the reason.
 For those of us who are unable to make those journeys in person, the writers and their photographers allow us to be armchair travelers to some of the most spectacular outdoor spaces east of the Rocky Mountains.

 How to Make a One Day Loop in New Hampshire’s White Mountains.
 (Robert Reid)